MicrosoftDocs/SupportArticles-docs/support/azure/app-services/create-delete-resources-FAQs.md

 During the deletion process we calculate usage of the remaining App Service Plans, if they are above the remaining limit then this error is presented.
 The storage limit is the total content size across all apps in the same App Service Plan.
 The total content size of all apps across all App Service Plans in a single Resource Group and region can't exceed 500 GB.
 The file system quota for App Service hosted apps is determined by the aggregate of App Service Plans created in a region and Resource Group.

-Please check this [App Service limits - Item 5](https://docs.microsoft.com/azure/azure-resource-manager/management/azure-subscription-service-limits#app-service-limits)  and [App Service pricing](https://azure.microsoft.com/pricing/details/app-service/windows/) for more information.
+Check this article [App Service limits - Item 5](https://docs.microsoft.com/azure/azure-resource-manager/management/azure-subscription-service-limits#app-service-limits)  and [App Service pricing](https://azure.microsoft.com/pricing/details/app-service/windows/) for more information.

 ## Is there any way to list deleted Web Apps for my Subscription?

 To get the collection of deleted Web Apps that were deleted within 30 days inside your Subscription ID you can use `Get-AzDeletedWebApp`  to retrieve the Web Apps and its details.
 Deleted apps are purged from the system 30 days after the initial deletion.
 After an app is purged, it can't be recovered.
-Please check [List deleted apps](https://docs.microsoft.com/azure/app-service/app-service-undelete#list-deleted-apps) for more information.
+Check [List deleted apps](https://docs.microsoft.com/azure/app-service/app-service-undelete#list-deleted-apps) for more information.

 ## How do I restore a deleted Web App or a deleted App Service Plan?

 Once the Web App you want to restore has been identified, and it hasn't been deleted after 30 days, you can restore it using `Restore-AzDeletedWebApp`.
-Please check [Restore deleted app](https://docs.microsoft.com/azure/app-service/app-service-undelete#restore-deleted-app) and [Restore(Undelete) Deleted Web Apps - Microsoft Tech Community](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/restore-undelete-deleted-web-apps/ba-p/2922088) for more information.
+Check [Restore deleted app](https://docs.microsoft.com/azure/app-service/app-service-undelete#restore-deleted-app) and [Restore(Undelete) Deleted Web Apps - Microsoft Tech Community](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/restore-undelete-deleted-web-apps/ba-p/2922088) for more information.

 [!INCLUDE [Azure Help Support](../../includes/azure-help-support.md)]